vg-json-data/sm-json-data/strats.md

 - _comeInWithSamusEaterTeleport_: This indicates that Samus must come into the room immediately after initiating a teleport into a Samus Eater by exiting G-Mode in the other room.
 - _comeInWithSuperSink_: This indicates that Samus must enter through this door while morphed and continuing to gain fall speed from a super sink.

-In addition it may contain the following property:
+In addition it may contain the following properties:

 - _comesThroughToilet_: This indicates whether the strat is applicable if the Toilet comes between this room and the other room.
+- _comesInHeated_: This indicates whether the strat is applicable if coming from a heated environment without heat protection.

 Each of these properties is described in more detail below.